JonilsonRosinaldo/Statistical-Analysis/README.md

 ## Business Context and Questions
 ### Business Context
-The company believes implemented new machines would reduce the average overtime (in minutes) that the workers will do, which will lead to a cost reduction in the end.
+The company believes implemented new machines will reduce the average overtime (in minutes) that the workers will do, which will lead to a cost reduction in the end.
 They tried it in a group of 200 workers, which shows an average overtime of 6300 minutes.
 #### Question 1
 Can we say that the company is right in it's belief?